baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 r_{31} & r_{32} & r_{33}
 \end{array}\right] $$

-It should be noted that the rotation matrix is a orthonormal matrix as in, when a dot product is carried by itself it produces an Identity matrix and it's inverse is equivalent to it's transpose.<br><br>
+It should be noted that the rotation matrix is a orthonormal matrix as in, when a dot product is carried by itself it produces an Identity matrix and its inverse is equivalent to its transpose.<br><br>

 $$ X_{c}=R\left(X_{w}-C_{w}\right)=R X_{w}-R C_{w}=R X_{w}+t $$